marco92m/nightskyUnet/README.md

 -Bina_test: 300 .JPG squared binarized images.
 Size 512 x 512.

 First two folders are related to Training and Validation purposes.
 The last two folders are needed for tests.

++Orione.png is a real night sky images of the Orion constellation.
+SIze 512 x 512 pixels monochromatic image.